paul-wolf/strgen/README.txt

 Character sets used for backslashed character codes are exactly the Python character sets from the string package.
-While the module is designed to work on pre- Python 3, we use only those member variables from string that are present in Python 3.
-This avoids the locale-dependent sets of characters.
+While the module is designed to work on pre- Python 3, we use only those member variables from the ``string`` module that are present in Python 3.
+This avoids the locale-dependent sets of characters in Python 2.x.

 Randomness Methods
 ------------------